quicwg/base-drafts/draft-ietf-quic-http.md

 | --------------------------------- | ---------- | ---------------------------------------- | ---------------------- |
 {: #iana-error-table title="Initial HTTP/3 Error Codes"}

-Each code of the format `0x1f * N + 0x21` for non-negative integer values of N (that is, 0x21, 0x40, ..., through 0x3ffffffffffffffe) MUST NOT be assigned by IANA and MUST NOT appear in the listing of assigned values.
+Each code of the format 0x1f * N + 0x21 for non-negative integer values of N (that is, 0x21, 0x40, ..., through 0x3ffffffffffffffe) MUST NOT be assigned by IANA and MUST NOT appear in the listing of assigned values.

 ### Stream Types {#iana-stream-types}

 This document establishes a registry for HTTP/3 unidirectional stream types.
-The "HTTP/3 Stream Type" registry governs a 62-bit space.
+The "HTTP/3 Stream Types" registry governs a 62-bit space.
 This registry follows the QUIC registry policy; see {{iana-policy}}.
 Permanent registrations in this registry are assigned using the Specification Required policy ({{!RFC8126}}), except for values between 0x00 and 0x3f (in hexadecimal; inclusive), which are assigned using Standards Action or IESG Approval as defined in {{Sections 4.9